Homeless Children & Youth ( McKinney-Vento Homeless Education Act)

 McKinney-Vento Homeless Education

-children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings;
+- Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings;

 - Migratory children living in conditions described in the previous examples.